Review | In ‘Jack,’ Marilynne Robinson’s fourth Gilead novel, a lost soul embarks on an impossible love affair

 “I don’t even know you,” Della says.
 “This is the strangest situation.”
 It is.
 Winding through the headstones, “on the very porch of extinction,” they wait for dawn while considering the complications of divine foreknowledge, the Apocalypse and “Hamlet.”

-Jack confesses, “I’m a simple man who was brought up by a complicated man.
+Jack confesses: “I’m a simple man who was brought up by a complicated man.
 So I have mannerisms and so on.
 Vocabulary.”
 Indeed, Jack is a distinctly Robinsonian bum: genteel to the point of parody and well-versed in the conundrums of 16th-century theology.
 He may have lost his faith, but he retains the Calvinist habit of compulsively parsing his soul.
 He’s a reprobate with no confidence in grace, reduced to keeping his spirit afloat with a mixture of self-deprecating irony and the affectations of civility.
 In “Home” (2008), Jack’s humiliation humanized him, often brutally, but in these pages, he sometimes seems smothered under the weight of Robinson’s erudition.
 As Della tells him, “You don’t feel like part of the world anymore.”

 It’s Della’s ability to see through Jack’s persona that saves him — and this novel — from pretentiousness.
 When he jokes, “I am the Prince of Darkness,” she snaps back, “No, you’re a talkative man with holes in his socks.”
 While he keeps cycling through fits of anxiety, depression and adoration, resolved to be harmless, Della risks her job and her freedom to be with him.
 “All my life I’ve been a perfect Christian lady,” she says.
 “I actually am full of rage.
 Wrath.”